collexion/arduinoclass/_posts/2013-07-18-Day-four-analog-inputs.markdown

 ### TODO

 * Preperation: Make sure the space is cooled, demos are ready
-* Sketch: read potentiometer levels in a loop and print serial
-* Sketch: set LED brightness from pot input
 * Demo: print something on makerbot
 * Demo: draw something with CNC
 * Demo: temperature sensor